Featured update

 Research snapshot

-Selected research areas with short summaries and links to details.
+Selected areas in theoretical condensed matter physics, including topology and quantum information, with short summaries and links to details.

 Magnonics & Spin-Wave Dynamics